(4) Good Starter Setups for a Beginning Vapor

 1. Power Source -- Ego battery or Mod/APV.
 (APV = Advanced Personal Vaporizer)

-2. Juice Delivery Device -- often a clearomizer (a tank that uses premade heating coils).
+2. Juice Delivery Device -- often a "clearomizer" (a tank that uses factory-made heating coils).

 3. Coils.
 A heating element that is located inside the tank.
 Needs to be replaced when flavors become muted or vapor production falls off.
-May last 1-3 weeks depending on how much you vape.
+May last 1-4 weeks depending on how much you vape and the e-juice you choose.

 4. E-liquid.
 Often called "juice".
 Contains nicotine of various concentrations.
 Often flavored to taste like tobacco, menthol, fruits, candies, deserts.